 - What’s keeping them up at night?

-- What urgent problem (that you can help them with) are they already seeking answers to?
+- What urgent problem (that you can help them with) are they already seeking solutions for?

 - How are they experiencing that problem?
 How does it tangibly show up in daily life for them?